James Kilian

-James Kilian (born October 24, 1980) is a former professional gridiron football quarterback.
+James Kilian (born October 24, 1980) is an American college football coach and former professional quarterback.
+He is the head football coach for St. Olaf College, a position he has held since 2017.
 Kilian played football and basketball at Medford High School in Medford, Oklahoma, making him one of the few 8-man or 6-man athletes to be drafted to the NFL in recent years.
 He played college football for the Tulsa Golden Hurricane and started at quarterback for the 2001 and 2002 seasons.
 He placed himself for draft eligibility as a junior.
-Kilian was drafted in the seventh round of the 2005 NFL Draft by the Kansas City Chiefs.
+Kilian was selected in the seventh round of the 2005 NFL draft by the Kansas City Chiefs.